Disclosure

 How Do You Improve Download Speeds When You Torrent With ExpressVPN?

-• Try a different torrent client – For example, we always have much better download speeds with qBittorrent instead of uTorrent, even after adjusting some of the uTorrent settings..
+• Try a different torrent client – qBittorrent often gives better speeds than uTorrent, even with uTorrent settings adjusted.

 ExpressVPN Split Tunneling settings